craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Following the pathways East or West will lead to [[#The Broken Tower (10/rr)]] and [[#The Open Cloister (10/rr)]] respectively, but above all else, the North Gate is an entryway to [[#The Temple Proper (20/rr)]], a grand but broken beast of a building.

 #### The Broken Tower (10/rr)
 East of [[#The North Gate (10/rr)]], the Broken Tower stands tall and bold, casting a tall shadow upon the horizon.
-In a courtyard of eroded stone columns and faded carvings, a grand tower of white stone brick stands
+In a courtyard of eroded stone columns and faded carvings, a thick white tower stands frozen in time; in most places, this grand tower is breaking apart, bricks are cracked and falling from the rest of the building, and a massive rupture scales the northern side of the tower, leaving portions of the interior quite visible.
+Once wonderous stained glass windows are blown out, covering the area in polychrome beams and shadows.

+Whatever anomalous effect holds the tower in its state of immutability has no effect on living things, as evidenced by the newly overgrown sections around the base of the rip-scar and by the vermin rushing to hide from your sight.

 #### The Graveyard (14/rr)